David Pugh (comics): Comics

-Pugh began drawing Sláine for 2000 AD in 1984, helping to remold the character into his current incarnation and create the look of longtime villain, Elfric.
+Pugh began drawing Sláine for 2000 AD in 1984, helping to remold the character into his current incarnation and create the look of the longtime villain, Elfric.
 His work on "Time Killer" and "Tomb of Terror" has been reprinted several times and is still available in various collected editions.
-He became one of the top artists in Boys' Adventure comics for Fleetway, visualising Peter Milligan scripts for MASK comic.
+He became one of the top artists in Boys' Adventure comics for Fleetway, visualising Peter Milligan scripts for MASK comics.
 His personal favorite character was Loner, the black space gunslinger, especially created for him to showcase his talent in the Sci-Fi weekly, Wildcat.

 When Wildcat merged with the Eagle comic, Pugh handed Loner over to Eric Bradbury and took on the challenge of reinventing his own childhood hero, Dan Dare.
 David was fortunate to alternate with Keith Watson from the original Frank Hampson studio.
 Together they recreated Dare into an eighties action hero, retaining the look of the original character but heavily influenced by movies such as Alien and Predator.
 Work followed for AC Comics and Tekno Comix in the USA, the most successful work being on Neil Gaiman's Phage: Shadowdeath, written by Bryan Talbot.
 David wrote and drew a regular sci-fi strip and designed many spacecraft for Games Workshop.
 Obvious Tactics the graphic novel for Black Library has been reprinted twice and is available as a free download.
-For eleven years he provided the colour and 3D computer effects for the Scorer football strip in the Daily Mirror.
+For eleven years he provided the colour and 3D computer effects for the Scorer’s football strip in the Daily Mirror.

 Creative work outside comics

 Pugh has also been a design consultant for Holiday World International Travel and Oberland Holidays since 1979.
 This work helped fund his travels, taking him into the homes of many deprived families and becoming long term friends with many of them.

 He has created many adventure books featuring Disney and SEGA characters and illustrated a series of educational books for Belitha Press.
 Pugh has been commissioned to work on several 3D art projects including a campaign for Renault cars and has collaborated on a 3D children's book The Boy who Walked on the Ceiling, with his friend Jon Haward, written and created by Doug Moench.

 David Pugh is now a published author; his first novel Dharma Sutra is published by Austin Macauley.
 "A romance to help you find your true self and spirituality by having lots of sex."

 Sylvia Dharma has a holiday romance with Remus Jallow, a West African palm tapper, and moves to The Gambia.
 She becomes involved with a Botswana hitman to take on the dangerous Bob Jatta, a sexually dysfunctional human trafficker whom she has publicly offended.

 Her estranged husband, Jeffrey, goes to India and finds love in the Tibetan community of Dharamsala.
 He forms a cult of sexual self-realization with Sylvia’s former lover, Remus.
 The two are joined by a Japanese adult video star and her grown-up aborted daughter.
-Guidance comes from a beer-loving Jesus with a little help from Jagannath, Lord of the Universe; and the words of Leonard Cohen.
+Guidance comes from a beer-loving Jesus with a little help from Jagannath, Lord of the Universe, and the words of Leonard Cohen.